What Is a Rootkit: Understand The Threat And Protect Yourself

 When it comes to Malware, no other type is as infamous as that of a rootkit, and for good reason.
 This type of Malware is capable of embedding itself into a computer’s operating system so well that most users won’t be able to tell the difference.
-And to make matters worse, once it has infiltrated a system, it can be extremely difficult to get rid of.
+And to make matters worse, it can be extremely difficult to get rid of once it has infiltrated a system.

 Now that wouldn’t be so bad if not for the fact that rootkits can be used to gain unauthorized access to a system and cause serious damage to one’s security and privacy.
-With this in mind, it’s essential for everyone to get a good grasp of how it works and what can be done to shield yourself against this malicious threat.
+With this in mind, everyone needs to get a good grasp of how it works and what can be done to shield yourself against this malicious threat.

 In a nutshell, a rootkit refers to a class of stealth malware purposefully designed to bypass the security features on a target computer and wrestle control from its users.
 This makes them particularly dangerous since they can compromise the security of a device/computer without even realizing it.